braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/roku/initial_sdk_setup.md

 ## Enable Logging (optional) {#logging}

 To debug your Braze integration, you can view the Roku debug console for Braze logs.
-[Learn More](https://developer.roku.com/docs/developer-program/debugging/debugging-channels.md)
+Refer to [Debugging code](https://developer.roku.com/docs/developer-program/debugging/debugging-channels.md) from Roku Developers to learn more.

 ## Basic SDK integration complete